-Wifi and internet access in our motorhome is essential.
-Researching, blogging, social media and keeping in touch means connectivity to wifi and internet is critical.
+Wifi and internet access in life has become essential.
+Living in a motorhome is no different – researching, blogging, social media, keeping in touch and even smart motorhome connectivity means wifi and internet is critical.
 If you’re wondering how to get internet in a motorhome, this easy and definitive guide to getting internet and wifi in your motorhome is for you.

 There are affiliate links in this post.
 This means if you click on a link and make a purchase, we will (at no cost to you) earn a fee.
 We have recommended Huawei motorhome wifi products because we have found they provide good quality and reliability at the right price.